MKVEERENDRA/ZKPUSD/README.md

 The PYUSD Privacy Pool allows users to deposit and withdraw PYUSD tokens with enhanced privacy.
 It leverages blockchain technology and zero-knowledge cryptography to break the on-chain link between depositor and recipient addresses, making it difficult to trace fund transfers while maintaining the integrity of the financial system.

+🛠 How It Works
+1. Deposit Phase
+Users generate a secret (random 32 bytes).

+A commitment hash is created:
+commitment = keccak256(amount + secret + timestamp)

+The user deposits PYUSD into the pool with this commitment.

+This hash is saved both on-chain (smart contract) and locally (browser localStorage).

+2. Privacy Layer
+Since no public address is tied to the deposit, there’s no on-chain link between the sender and eventual recipient.

+Only someone with the original secret can later prove they made the deposit.

+3. Withdrawal Phase
+The user provides the same secret and commitment to prove they own the deposit.

+The contract verifies:

+The commitment exists

+It hasn’t been spent before

+A timelock period has passed

+If all checks pass, funds are released to the recipient (can be a different address from the depositor).

+🔒 Use Cases
+Private Transfers

+Send PYUSD to someone without the entire world seeing the link between your wallet and theirs.

+Private Payrolls

+Companies can pay employees or contributors without revealing all salary details publicly on-chain.

+Donation Systems

+Donors can support causes or projects anonymously while preserving proof of contribution.

+DeFi Fund Management

+Move capital between protocols or wallets without front-running, tracing, or revealing allocation strategies.

+Whale Privacy

+Large holders can move funds without triggering bots or affecting price sentiment.

+🚨 Problem I am Solving
+❌ Problem:
+All on-chain transactions are public, traceable, and link user identities through wallet behavior.
+This leads to:

+Loss of financial privacy

+Front-running and MEV attacks

+Regulatory challenges (privacy vs compliance)

+Reputational risks for DAOs, funds, or individuals

+✅ Your Solution:
+ZKPUSD introduces selective privacy for PYUSD using Zero-Knowledge Proofs, while staying compatible with public chains and EVM standards:

+Breaks traceability between deposit and withdrawal

+Retains auditability via on-chain commitments

+Ensures secure proof-of-ownership without revealing user identity

+Uses timelock mechanisms to prevent abuse or immediate withdrawals

 ## Project Structure

 ### Core Components